-If you’re considering a career in massage therapy, job prospects in this field are among the most promising.
+If you’re considering becoming a massage therapist, job prospects in this field are among the most promising.
 According to the Bureau of Labor Statistics, employment of massage therapists is projected to increase 24 percent from 2016 to 2026.
 This demand is above average compared to other occupations, which in turn is a huge advantage.
 In the $12.1 billion massage therapy industry, today’s massage therapists have a wide variety of choices when it comes to what type of massage he or she would like to practice.

 Here is a short list of possibilities that you might not have considered: